hashicorp/consul/middleware/file/README.md

 ~~~

 * `transfer` enables zone transfers.
 It may be specified multiples times. *To* or *from* signals
   the direction.
 Addresses must be denoted in CIDR notation (127.0.0.1/32 etc.) or just as plain
   addresses.
-The special wildcard "*" means: the entire internet (only valid for 'transfer to').
+The special wildcard `*` means: the entire internet (only valid for 'transfer to').
+  When an address is specified a notify message will be send whenever the zone is reloaded.
 * `no_reload` by default CoreDNS will reload a zone from disk whenever it detects a change to the
   file.
 This option disables that behavior.

 ## Examples

-Load the `miek.nl` zone from `miek.nl.signed` and allow transfers to the internet.
+Load the `example.org` zone from `example.org.signed` and allow transfers to the internet, but send
+notifies to 10.240.1.1

 ~~~
-file miek.nl.signed miek.nl {
+file example.org.signed example.org {
     transfer to *
+    transfer to 10.240.1.1
 }
 ~~~